 When it comes to treating movement disorders, DBS is actually not an experimental procedure.

-Dr Kumar observes: “DBS is definitely a potential treatment option for any condition where brain regions are not functioning properly.
-But clinical trials for DBS to treat these medical conditions are still ongoing – it can be years before DBS can be employed in these ways here.”
+Dr Kumar observes, “DBS is definitely a potential treatment option for many conditions where brain regions are not functioning properly.
+But clinical trials are still ongoing – it may be years before DBS can be employed in these medical conditions.”

 See previous page for to